 - Interviews at your facility or on campus

-February: Participate in GVSU Winter Career Fair employment fair
+February: Participate in the GVSU Virtual Career, Internship & Summer Job Fair employment fair

 The cooperative education program is a partnership and cooperative effort between the student, the employer and the university.
 Each participant has expectations, and some requirements, in order to make the experience a success for all involved.